--help More information on the arguments -vcfDir Path of your study directory containing your vcf input file -vcfInfo To extract the info column from the .vcf file and insert the data in the output file (last columns).
-Range values: yes or no (default) -rsfromvcf To extract the rsID and validation status from the .vcf file and insert this in the output file.
-Range values: yes or no (default) -nowebsearch To allow or not the access to the web for downloading the fasta sequences for missed proteins in UniProt and/or RefSeq (only suitable when used with PolyPhen-2).
-It is to notice that the search can be very time consuming since getting sequences one by one.
-Range values: yes (default) or no -Homstatus To force the determination of the homozygous or heterozygous state of one variation.
+-help More information on the arguments. -vcfDir Path of your study directory containing your vcf input file. -vcfInfo To extract the info column from the .vcf file and insert the data in the outputfile (last columns).
+Range values: yes or no (default) -rsfromvcf To extract the rsID and validation status from the .vcf file and insert this in the outputfile.
+Range values: yes or no (default) -Homstatus To force the determination of the homozygous or heterozygous state of one variation.
 If set to yes it will use the Homcutoff value to decide.
 Range values: yes or no (default) -Homcutoff To determine the homozygous or heterozygous state of one variation.
 If set to some value it will force to reconsider the data provided.
 Range values: [0,100] default: 80 (active only if Homstatus=yes or when no status is given) -MEScutoff MaxEntScan cutoff, to determine the impact of the variant on splicing.
 Expressed as the % difference between the variant and the WT score.
 Range values: [-100,0], default: -15 -SSFcutoff Splice Site Finder cutoff, to determine the impact of the variant on splicing.
 Expressed as the % difference between the variant and the WT score.
 Range values: [-100,0], default: -5 -NNScutoff NNSplice cutoff, to determine the impact of the variant on splicing.
 Expressed as the % difference between the variant and the WT score.
 Range values: [-100,0], default: -10 -phastConsCutoff To determine when a genomic position is conserved or not.
 Above the cutoff is considered as conserved.
-Range values: [0,1], default: 0.95 -readFilter Minimum number of reads for the variants Range values: [0,-], default: 10 -depthFilter Minimum depth for the variants Range values: [0,-], default: 10 -readPercentFilter Minimum percent of variant reads for considering a variant Range values: [0,100], default: 15 -freqFilter Filtering variants based on their MAF in the SNV databases (dbsnp and EVS) Range values: [0.0,1.0], default: 0.01
+Range values: [0,1], default: 0.95 -readFilter Minimum number of reads for the variants.
+Range values: [0,-], default: 10 -depthFilter Minimum depth for the variants.
+Range values: [0,-], default: 10 -readPercentFilter Minimum percent of variant reads for considering a variant.
+Range values: [0,100], default: 15 -freqFilter Filtering variants based on their MAF in the SNV databases (dbsnp and EVS).
+Range values: [0.0,1.0], default: 0.01